Introduction

 Normal Goods (also known as Ordinary Goods)

 From an income effect point of view, Normal Goods are the types of goods for which demand increase when the income of the consumers raises and vice-versa.
-These types of goods directly proportioned to the income of the consumer.
+These types of goods are directly proportioned to the income of the consumer.
 In other words, we can say that normal goods are positively correlated with income.
 These goods are elastic in nature.
-In other words, we can say that the demand curve and income curve of normal goods move in the same direction.
+We can say that the demand curve and income curve of normal goods move in the same direction.

 Inferior Goods